Quick Recap About ‘Database DevOps’

 Database DevOps standardisation empowers different teams and developers to work on a single master version of a database.

-Standardised processes also allowed teams to save changes in previous versions, share changes with other team members, and test recent changes.
+Standardised processes also allowed teams to save changes in previous versions, share modifications with other team members, and test recent changes.

 5. Fast Feature Deployment

-Standardised development teams allow organisations to rapidly deploy updates, fixes, or new software.
+Standardised development teams allow organisations to deploy updates, fixes, or new software rapidly.